 Drug manufacturers often conceal critical information about a drug’s true dangers in order to gain FDA approval.
 Some pharmaceutical companies may even rush a medicine to market without doing enough tests.
 It’s not just wrong, but also potentially deadly, to act in such a careless manner.

 The federal government has made it clear that drug companies that sell harmful products must compensate those they injure.
-You will need a North Charleston lawyer who specializes in defective drugs to help you obtain compensation if the negligence of the pharmaceutical industry has hurt you.
+If the negligence of the pharmaceutical industry has caused you injury or illness, you’ll need a North Charleston lawyer who has handled defective drug cases before to help you obtain compensation.

 How Can I Prove a Drug Is Defective and Caused Me to Become Injured or Sick?